Rhineland massacres: Background

 Not all crusaders who had run out of supplies resorted to murder; some, like Peter the Hermit, used extortion instead.
 While no sources claim he preached against the Jews, he carried a letter with him from the Jews of France to the community at Trier.
-The letter urged them to supply provisions to Peter and his men.
+The letter urged them to provision Peter and his men.
 The Solomon bar Simson Chronicle records that they were so terrified by Peter's appearance at the gates that they readily agreed to supply his needs.
 Whatever Peter's own position on the Jews was, men claiming to follow after him felt free to massacre Jews on their own initiative, to pillage their possessions.
 Sometimes Jews survived by being subjected to involuntary baptism, such as in Regensburg, where a crusading mob rounded up the Jewish community, forced them into the Danube, and performed a mass baptism.
 After the crusaders had left the region, these Jews returned to practicing Judaism.

 According to David Nirenberg, the events of 1096 in the Rhineland "occupy a significant place in modern Jewish historiography and are often presented as the first instance of an antisemitism that would henceforth never be forgotten and whose climax was the Holocaust."